-The world of the forensic toxicology may seem all ‘hard science’ and crime solving to some, but it is actually a diverse and fascinating field with a long history.
+The world of the forensic toxicology may seem all ‘hard science’ and crime-solving to some, but it is actually a diverse and fascinating field with a long history.
 Toxins and poisons have been studied and used worldwide for thousands of years, and you may be surprised to find many of these substances are more common than you anticipated.
-Here are six interesting facts about forensic toxicology you may not have encountered
+Here are six interesting facts about forensic toxicology you may not have encountered.

 1. Drug Testing

 Forensic toxicologists are hired to test for drugs in the workplace – typically in occupations that require their workers to operate machinery or vehicles, like the maritime or trucking industries.
 But what kind of drugs do they look for?
-The standard is a ‘5 panel drug test’ that screens urine for common substances like opiates, cocaine, amphetamines, cannabinoids and phencyclidine (PCP).
+The standard is a ‘5-panel drug test’ that screens urine for common substances like opiates, cocaine, amphetamines, cannabinoids, and phencyclidine (PCP).

 2. Backlogs in the System

 The demand for forensic toxicologists is growing, but it’s a challenging job.
-Unfortunately, many laboratories are swamped with cases, and labs run by law enforcement or government agencies in particular are under strain.
+Unfortunately, many laboratories are swamped with cases, and labs run by law enforcement or government agencies, in particular, are under strain.
 In 2009 the US Bureau of Justice carried out the ‘Census of Publicly Funded Crime Laboratories’.
 They found that the 411 publicly funded labs in the US received 4.1 million requests for forensic services and that there was a backlog of 1.2 million requests at the end of the year.
 Analysis of controlled substances and toxicology made up a combined 48% of the 4.1 million requests, with a combined 14% of backlogged requests.

 3. Pick Your Poison?

 It’s no wonder the system is backlogged when so many people are poisoning themselves.
 The Center for Disease Control and Prevention has released some alarming statistics.
-Approximately 2 200 people die from alcohol poisoning each year in the US – this averages to around 6 people each day!
+Approximately 2 200 people die from alcohol poisoning each year in the US – this averages to around six people each day!
 The majority of these deaths are a result of binge drinking.

 4. Lethal Groceries

 But it’s not just alcohol you need to worry about.
 Many foods contain poisons and toxins.
 Bitter almonds, for example, contain traces of cyanide – the lethal dose for an adult is about 50 almonds, whereas a child would only need to consume 5-10 almonds.
 Fortunately, bitter almonds are heat-treated, removing the poisonous compounds and making them safe for consumption.
 In some countries, however, the sale of bitter almonds is illegal altogether.
-Cherry pits, certain mushrooms, potatoes and rhubarb also contain toxins that could prove fatal if consumed in large amounts.
+Cherry pits, certain mushrooms, potatoes, and rhubarb also contain toxins that could prove fatal if consumed in large amounts.

 5. Ancient Toxicologists